System Biomedicine and Pharmacology (MSc)

 - You study in an internationally, top-ranked research institute.

-You should choose the Systems Pharmacology programme when you want to participate in one of the highly relevant research topics at the moment to the society.
+You should choose the System Biomedicine and Pharmacology programme when you want to participate in one of the highly relevant research topics at the moment to the society.
 This programme explicitly focusses on predicting drug response with computational modelling, designing individualised therapies, and developing innovative analytical tools for personalised health strategies.